phdcsseiden/phdcsseiden.github.io/_pages/about.md

 -ECOSOC YF Facilitator at the United Nations HQ in New York City, NY, United States

--Global Shapers Community - New York City Hub
+-Global Shapers, an Initiative of the World Economic Forum - New York City Hub

 -UNA-USA

--Former RCA (Rwanda Community Abroad) Tri-state area Youth Leader (New York, New Jersey & Connecticut)
+-RCA (Rwandan Community Abroad) Tri-State Area Youth Leader (New York, New Jersey & Connecticut) - Until, 2023.

+-Times Square Church Volunteer

 ## Charity